KuroiLight/What-Is-This/README.md

 What-Is-This
 ============
-What-Is-This (or wit) is a simple fast system information script written in perl, for linux.
+**What-Is-This (or wit) is a simple fast system information script written in perl, for linux.**

-sample screenshot-
+*sample screenshot-*

 ![alt tag](https://raw.github.com/KuroiLight/What-Is-This/master/latest_screenshot.png)

-It is very much a work in progress, needs bug reports and portability testing.
+It is very much a work in progress, and needs bug reports and portability testing.

-### Feature Progress
+##### Feature Progress
  - [x] distro and kernel
  - [x] processor
  - [x] memory